premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 ---

 42. What is `Incident Report`?
-How are they stored, maintained?
+How are they stored, and maintained?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)